encolajs/encolajs-enforma/docs/ui-library-integration/creating-your-own-ui-preset.md

   MyButton
 } from 'my-ui-library';

-// Import any custom wrapper components import MyFormButton from './components/MyFormButton.vue';
+// Import any custom wrapper components (only if needed) import MyCustomField from './components/MyCustomField.vue';
-import MyCustomField from './components/MyCustomField.vue';

 const myUiInputs = {